 Simplify security management

-Make self-service access to data both easy and secure
+Provide self-service access to data

 With Lake Formation you build a data catalog that describes the different data sets that are available along with which groups of users have access to each.
 This makes your users more productive by helping them find the right data set to analyze.
 By providing a catalog of your data with consistent security enforcement, Lake Formation makes it easier for your analysts and data scientists to use their preferred analytics service.